Civic Theatre Heritage

 Although designed as a live-theatre, the Civic was immediately leased as a cinema to Northern Amusements (in association with Newcastle Theatres Pty Ltd and Greater Union).
 In 1941 Hoyts gained control and the Civic continued under this management until 1973.
-Newcastle City Council then decided to move towards more live productions and phase out cinema operations completely.
+City Of Newcastle then decided to move towards more live productions and phase out cinema operations completely.
 This adaption was undertaken over 1974-76.

 With little maintenance having been done on the building over the years, the Civic was in much need of renovation.
 In June 1992, the Civic closed for a $10.4 million refurbishment which saw her re-open in November of 1993 as Australia's Premier Regional Theatre.